0xPolygonMiden/miden-vm/docs/src/design/lookups/main.md

 This is true when the data in the main trace could go all the way to the end of the trace, such as in the case of the range checker.

 ## Cost of auxiliary columns for lookup arguments
-It is important to note that depending on the field in which we operate, an auxilliary column implementing a lookup argument may actually require more than one trace column.
+It is important to note that depending on the field in which we operate, an auxiliary column implementing a lookup argument may actually require more than one trace column.
 This is specifically true for small fields.

 Since Miden uses a 64-bit field, each auxiliary column needs to be represented by $2$ columns to achieve ~100-bit security and by $3$ columns to achieve ~128-bit security.